ExternSchool/planner/README.md

  * hosts should be able to survey their visitors list, time slots available and occupied to plan their workload better;
  * every record should supply the following information about the visit: date, time, name of the student, family name, class, discipline/course, email, telephone number;
- * any person, who uses this service, should be able to access timetables of the principal and psychologist and make their appointments without any preliminary registration;
+ * anyone, who uses this service, should be able to access timetables of hosts without any registration;
  * hosts and visitors have to be registered, their registration has to be confirmed before they receive full rights;
  * visitors may have an ability to examine the schedule of their hosts, selecting suitable time for their visits;
  * visitors may have a possibility to cancel their appointment, thus the cleared time slot has to be available for other